lonestone/nest-sdk-generator/README.md

 ```

 You can find a complete demonstration API in the [`demo/server`](demo/server) directory, as well as a frontend using a SDK based on this API in [`demo/front`](demo/front).
 The SDK configuration is located in [`demo/sdk-generator.json`](demo/sdk-generator.json).

+## How fast is it?

+On our internal test project, with 20 controllers and 80 routes, the full process takes 3 seconds (from a cold start) on a Core i7-8750H (6-core laptop CPU from 2018) to generate 84 file with 2246 lines of code.
+The duration should be roughly proportional to the quantity of routes and DTOs you use in your application.

 ## Features